-The newly formed Wellbeing Research Unit, grown around our Wellbeing department, is led by Professor Victoria Tischler who took over the responsibility from Professor Michael Baum and managed by Alix Smith and Emma Hollamby.
-The underlying philosophy is to use art differently and exploit the characteristics of our diverse collection to support mental wellbeing. and, for the last decade.
-This is the culmination of a decade worth of trials and experimentation working with a wide community of clients in residential care homes, day centres and art studios.
+The newly formed Wellbeing Research Unit, grown around our Wellbeing department, is led by Professor Victoria Tischler who took over the responsibility from Professor Michael Baum and is managed by Alix Smith and Emma Hollamby.
+The underlying philosophy is to use art differently and exploit the characteristics of our diverse collection to support mental wellbeing.
+This is the culmination of a decade of trials and experimentation working with a wide community of clients in residential care homes, day centres and art studios.

-Dementia affects c1 million people in this country and is a huge and growing burden on families, society and the National Health Service alike.
+Dementia affects more than 850'000 people in this country and is a huge and growing issue for families, society and the National Health Service alike.
 Loneliness similarly and the Ben Uri Research Unit is actively refining programmes that could slow the natural progression of dementia.

 We have similar objectives of researching and developing cost effective programming, using the museum collection as its source, and rolling the package out nationally.

 There is a growing understanding of the impact that taking part in the arts can have on health and wellbeing.
 Since we were founded over a 100 years ago, we have been engaging with individuals and groups to connect and share art in the traditional gallerey and museum context.
 By extending the reach and adding a growing research division we are able to bring people together to share culture, creativity and activities which are refined to be meaningfully beneficial for mental health, we have been able to measure the incremental benefits to individuals and communities alike.

 |2016:||Presented abstracts of our strategies, research and findings on PROVACAT at the International Arts and Humanities Conference 2016 (Seville)|